collective/collective.ftwslacker/README.rst

 Using the NOTIFICATION_DEACTIVATION_VALUE as the webhook_url will just deactivate the current notification and will not bubble up to the standard slack webhook.

-This feature is expecially useful for handling notification comming from multiple external modules using the slacker-integration.
+This feature is especially useful for handling notification coming from multiple external modules using the slacker-integration.

 See the next chapter for more information about advanced usage.